Lloyd G. and Joyce Austin Presidential Professor

 Adjunct Assistant Professor, School of Meteorology, University of Oklahoma

 Machine learning/data mining/data science for the physical sciences; Real-world applications with a special interest in high-impact weather.
 STEM education.

-Dr. Amy McGovern is a professor in the School of Computer Science at the University of Oklahoma and an adjunct professor in the School of Meteorology at the University of Oklahoma.
-Dr. McGovern is an NSF CAREER award winner and her research focuses on developing novel spatiotemporal data mining method for real-world applications, particularly focusing on severe weather.
+Dr. Amy McGovern is a professor in the School of Computer Science at the University of Oklahoma and in the School of Meteorology at the University of Oklahoma.
+Dr McGovern is also the director of the NSF AI Institute for Research on Trustworthy AI in Weather, Climate, and Coastal Oceanography.
+Her research focuses on developing and applying trustworthy AI and machine learning methods primarily for severe weather phenomena.
 Dr. McGovern received her PhD in Computer Science from the University of Massachusetts Amherst in 2002 and was a senior postdoctoral research associate at the University of Massachusetts until joining the University of Oklahoma in January, 2005.
 She received her MS from the University of Massachusetts Amherst (1998) and her BS (honors) from Carnegie Mellon University (1996).

 AWARDS, HONORS AND PROFESSIONAL ACTIVITIES

 - Inaugural Member, AMS Culture and Inclusion Cabinet, 2020 - present

 - Editor, Weather and Forecasting, 2019-present